golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/switching-to-mainnet.md

 ## How to monitor the status of your wallet

 There are a number of `yagna` commands that will enable you to monitor the status of your wallet.
-They will let you check the address of the wallet, check the status, and enable payments from it.
+They will let you verify the address of the wallet, check the status, and enable payments from it.
 Their usage is illustrated [here](/docs/creators/javascript/examples/tools/managing-golem-wallet)

 ## Securing your Golem wallet

-Golem provides a procedure to backup your wallet in a secure way, as well as to restore it to the new Yagna installation.
+Golem provides a procedure to back up your wallet in a secure way, as well as to restore it to a new Yagna installation.
 Please follow the instructions provided in [Golem wallet backup](/docs/creators/javascript/examples/tools/golem-wallet-backup) and [Restore Golem wallet](/docs/creators/javascript/examples/tools/restoring-golem-wallet) tutorials.

 ## Getting funds to your requestor

-Golem Network payments are done on Blockchain with GLM tokens.
+Golem Network payments are performed on blockchain using GLM tokens.
 Consequently, to enable such payments you will need:
 - GLM tokens to pay the Provider
-- Native token of the chosen Blockchain to pay for the gas a.k.a. transaction fees
+- Native token of the chosen blockchain to pay for the gas a.k.a. transaction fees

-Ethereum native token is ETH, whereas Polygon Network has MATIC.
+Ethereum's native token is ETH, whereas Polygon Network has MATIC.

 ### On test network